KennethNweke/Ansible-Project-1/README.md

 # Configuration Backup Using Ansible
-Ansible was utilized to automate the configuration backup process for multiple Cisco network devices.
+In this project, Ansible was utilized to automate the configuration backup process for multiple Cisco network devices.
 A designated inventory group was created to manage a router and two switches, allowing their running configurations to be systematically retrieved and stored using a timestamped naming convention for both folders and files.

 ## Objective
 The objective of this project was to demonstrate effective network automation by leveraging Ansible to manage and interact with Cisco IOS devices.
 The target network included a Cisco 1900 router and two switches, configured with the IP addresses 192.168.125.1, 192.168.125.7, and 192.168.125.8.
 A custom Ansible playbook was developed to connect to each device, retrieve its hostname and full running configuration, and save the output locally within a timestamped directory structure.
 This solution ensures reliable, consistent backups and contributes to scalable network configuration management and disaster recovery preparedness.